Larson (footballer)

-Larson Torna Ferreira dos Santos (born 10 July 2005), simply known as Larson, is a Brazilian professional footballer who plays as a midfielder for Palmeiras, on loan from Goiás.
+Larson Torna Ferreira dos Santos (born 10 July 2005), simply known as Larson, is a Brazilian professional footballer who plays as a midfielder for Palmeiras.

 Club career

 Born in Pelotas, Rio Grande do Sul and named after Henrik Larsson, Larson began his career at the age of eight in a local school, later moving to Internacional aged 11.
 Released in 2020, he subsequently joined hometown side Brasil de Pelotas before joining Goiás in 2022.

 On 30 January 2025, Larson was loaned to Palmeiras for one year, being initially a member of the under-20 team.
 In October, he started to train with the first team, and made his professional – and Série A – debut with the club on 15 November, coming on as a late substitute for Maurício in a 1–0 away loss to Santos, as several key players were away on international duty.

+On 27 January 2026, Palmeiras exercised the buyout clause on Larson's contract, with the player signing a contract until 2030.

 International career

 On 26 September 2024, Larson was called up to the Brazil national under-20 team.